RHC-CIT-128-SP23/project-Abigail-Diaz/README.md

 Describe the testing process using paragraphs and numbered bullet lists how to manually test the software here.

-- Press [space bar] to check if the character jumps
+- Press [space bar] to check if the character jumps.
 - Press right keyboard key to check if the character moves to the right
-- Press left keyboard key to check if the character moves to the left
+- Check if character moves to the left by pressing the left keyboard key.
+- Check if the character walk animation is active while pressing the right key.
-- Jump on top of a platform to see if character stays on top of the platform
+- Jump on top of a platform to confirm the character stays on top of the platform.
 - Walk off the platform with either the left or right keyboard key to see if character falls off the platform without needing to press the space bar.